moosaabbasii/Moosaabbasii/README.md

 # Hi, I'm Moosa 👋

-CS Student at the University of South Florida Honors College (GPA: 3.90) — Green and Gold Presidential Scholar, Dean's List.
-Interned at Huawei Technologies.
-Passionate about cloud, algorithms, and building things that actually work.
+CS Student at the University of South Florida Honors College (GPA: 3.90), Green and Gold Presidential Scholar, Dean's List.
+Interned at Huawei Technologies, where I coordinated cross functional projects and built data driven workflows that improved team efficiency.

+I like working close to the metal, from low-level algorithms in C++ to cloud-native serverless architectures on AWS.
+Lately I've been diving deeper into AI and Machine Learning, exploring how models are built, trained, and deployed in real-world systems.
+I'm interested in the intersection of intelligent systems and practical software engineering, and I'm actively working on projects in that space.

+Always building.
+Always learning.

 ---